salmanshaikh733/Shopify-Technical-Challenge2022-BackEnd/README.md

 # Database Setup

-The backend uses a MySQL server to store all records (Version 8.0.27 , current version is 8.0.28)
+The backend uses a MySQL server to store all records (Version 8.0.27 , current version is 8.0.28 running on port 3306)

 First download MySQL from https://dev.mysql.com/downloads/